 Medical Foods Products Descriptions Medical Foods Product 12 Description Nutritionally complete formulas 13 Formula that includes all of the nutrients (carbohydrates, protein, fat, vitamins, minerals) needed and, thus, can be used as the sole source of nutrition.
-Nutritionally incomplete formulas 14 Formula that includes specific nutrients (carbohydrates, protein, fat, vitamins, minerals), but may not be sufficient to comprise the sole source of nutrition.
-Metabolic formulas 12 Formula used to treat metabolic conditions in patients over one year old.
-Oral rehydration products 15 Solutions that include added nutrients (often glucose or potassium) and are used to treat dehydration.
+Nutritionally incomplete formulas 14 Metabolic formulas 12 Formula that includes specific nutrients (carbohydrates, protein, fat, vitamins, minerals), but may no be sufficient to comprise the sole source of nutrition.
+Formula used to treat metabolic conditions in patients over one year old.